coleslaw-org/coleslaw/docs/hacking.md

 at best, especially for anyone not coming from the lisp world.

 We need to start handling errors and reporting errors in ways that are useful to the user.
-The two most obvious areas seem to be:
+Example errors users have encountered:

 1. Loading of Content.
 If `read-content` fails to parse a file, we should tell the user what file failed and why.